Column Level Encryption (CLE) Migration

 file.

-Create the provider and credentials for the user, using the below commands.
+Create the provider and credentials for the user, using the following commands.
 In this document, we are using the user "sa".

-The live migration steps are run on an up and running database.
+Run the live migration steps on an up and running database.

-Fetch the restored Asymmetric and Symmetric Keys from the CipherTrust Manager, using the following commands:
+Fetch the restored Asymmetric and Symmetric Keys from the CipherTrust Manager.

 Note